Rhathe/CingI/README.md

     two: read INPUT; echo "second input is [$INPUT]" # will print "second input is [mission input]"
 ```

-A mission's output will be output of its submissions
+A mission's output will be the output of its submissions
-(in order if sequential submissions,
+(in order if they are sequential submissions,
-interleaved depending on execution time if parallel submissions).
+interleaved depending on execution time if they are parallel submissions).

 ```yaml
 - - echo one